 To learn that public relations offered such a wide variety of opportunities, careers, excitement, and leadership.
 I taught communications for 20+ years and then shifted into corporate PR followed by association/not for profit communication leadership, which allowed me to finally establish my own consultancy, and that took me to places and experiences I had never imagined.
 It also led me to PRSA national board service and ultimately to Fellows' leadership.
 What an amazing journey.

-Rose McKinney, APR, Fellow PRSA Class of 2014

-Founder, Pineapple RM

-Residence when inducted: Minnesota

-Current residence: Minnesota

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Rose McKinney, APR, Fellow PRSA Class of 2014 Founder, Pineapple RM Residence when inducted: Minnesota Current residence: Minnesota Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?
 As part of the College of Fellows, I anticipated a whole new way to get involved and be part of PRSA.
 It hasn't disappointed.

 What's the best advice related to public relations practice that you ever received?
 My mother always told me to "think before you speak," and although she wasn't a public relations practitioner, her advice is pertinent in every situation - with clients, employees, colleagues and media.
+What would you like to see Fellows accomplish in the next five years?

 Within the next five years, I hope Fellows will build more opportunities and programming for those of us still active in our careers but who are entering new life stages.
 I also hope Fellows will continue to attract people earlier in their careers (beyond the 240 months, of course) who have time and commitment to the College.
+What is the most surprising thing that happened in your career?

 When I started my career in the '80s, I anticipated climbing a ladder, but what has surprised me most (and has been the most rewarding) is that it has ebbed and flowed.
 There is no longer a pinnacle to reach but rather new opportunities to pursue, new things to learn, new ways of working.

-Christopher Payne, APR, Fellow PRSA Class of 2014

-Chief Communications Officer for Union Public Schools

-Residence when inducted: Oklahoma

-Current residence: Oklahoma

-Prior to your induction, what were your expectations of membership in the College of Fellows?
+Christopher Payne, APR, Fellow PRSA Class of 2014 Chief Communications Officer for Union Public Schools Residence when inducted: Oklahoma Current residence: Oklahoma Prior to your induction, what were your expectations of membership in the College of Fellows?
 How has that aligned with reality?
 For many years, I had looked at College of Fellows as something that was toward the end of one's career and virtually unattainable.
 While the bar is, indeed, one that is set high, I am amazed by this group's vitality.
 The College of Fellows is not content to rest on its laurels and continues to blaze new trails.
 I've had a wonderful experience mentoring a college student in California, and our monthly calls have become a highlight for me.